 Facing misconduct charges at Columbia Law School is a serious situation requiring a serious response, especially for major offenses in which the findings may appear on the student's official record.
-Even if the charges do not appear to prevent earning a Columbia Law degree, their unfavorable resolution could prevent proving good character and fitness for bar licensure.
+Even if the charges do not appear to prevent earning a Columbia Law degree, their unfavorable resolution could prevent proving the necessary good character and fitness for bar licensure.
 Fortunately, Columbia Law's elaborate trial-like procedures for major offenses present substantial opportunities for skilled advocacy to make a difference in the outcome.

 With such high stakes, and given such elaborate procedures, Columbia Law students facing misconduct charges should retain national expert law-student attorney Joseph D. Lento.
 Attorney Lento not only knows the common and unusual issues law students face in earning their law degrees and qualifying for licensure under the bar.
-He also has the expert skills and aggressive approach to address false or exaggerated charges and to negotiate or win the best possible outcome.
+He also has the expert skills and aggressive approach to address false or exaggerated charges, and to negotiate or win the best possible outcome.

 Graduate and professional-degree students nationwide retain national law-student attorney Joseph D. Lento of the Lento Law Firm to represent them in misconduct matters.
 Attorney Joseph Lento has the knowledge, skill, experience, and expertise to help you through misconduct proceedings at Columbia Law School.
-Call 888-535-3686 to schedule a consultation or use the online service.
+Call 888-535-3686 to schedule a consultation, or use the online service.